Updated: May 13

 A tour had just begun in front of us by about ten minutes or so and the clerk told us that we could catch up with them if we wanted.
 We did and what a treat.
 We followed the tour guide, who was a young woman that had a degree in the Bible History.
 She was deeply knowledgeable and gave great insights in not only the history, but in many times offered comparisons, of assorted items and how Jesus used them.
 She further offered some quite unique analogies, relating to Jesus’s live.
 She brought the Bible to life.

 After the tour (we skipped the Biblical Meal) and went back to do the self-guided tour.
 Vicky would read the pamphlet’s write ups at each post.
 Both of us were able to see and learn things that we had not previously.

-This tour gave me validation to the bible study method I use in my studies for Sunday mornings.
+This tour confirmed the bible study method I use in my studies for Sunday mornings.
 I not only read an author’s book and/or opinions, but closely examine them to Scripture.
 Before pasting into the study any Scripture, I not only read it several times, but study the surrounding text and its character, but also the history surrounding the text.
 Yes, this does take more time and patience, but it is well worth it.
 I take what James says to heart.

 James 3:1 (ESV)

 1 Not many of you should become teachers, my brothers, for you know that we who teach will be judged with greater strictness.

 During this time, I have been working on the upcoming studies.
 I am looking forward to returning, first for next Wednesday’s mid-week Bible Study, but getting back into the Characters of the Bible on Sunday, December 9th.